This web page includes the package of final legislation associated with each of

 display PDF files

 inside your Web browser window, try clicking Back then Forward from your browser menu.
-If this doesn't work, or for a more permanent solution,
+To adjust

 the viewing size of the document, just click on the magnifying glass plus or minus